wilsonmar/wilsonmar.github.io/_posts/2017-12-23-docker-production-aws.md

 ## Code in GitHub

 Since its release back on <strong>1 Dec 2017</strong>, some changes have occurred in AWS technologies and workflows.
-However, work continues on the <strong>17 repositories</strong> under the <strong>docker-production-aws</strong> GitHub account, which I've rearranged below alphabetically:
+However, Justin has continued work on the <strong>17 repositories</strong> under the <strong>docker-production-aws</strong> GitHub account, which I've rearranged below alphabetically:

-1. DOTHIS: In GitHub, <strong>watch</strong> each of these repositories:
+DOTHIS: In GitHub, <strong>watch</strong> each of these repositories:

    1. <a target="_blank" href="https://github.com/docker-production-aws/aws-starter">aws-starter</a> - Starter Template for AWS CloudFormation Playbooks
    1. <a target="_blank" href="https://github.com/docker-production-aws/aws-sts">aws-sts</a> - Ansible role for assuming roles using the AWS STS service